agentcontest/massim_2020/docs/scenario.md

 ### Entity/Agent

 Each agent controls one entity in the simulation (s.t. we can use both terms interchangeably).
 Agents do not know their absolute positioning in the environment.
 They only know their *energy* level (used for *clearing*) and whether they are currently disabled.
+Agents automatically recharge 1 energy per step.

 `Config: match.maxEnergy`